pachyderm/docs/content/latest/concepts/data-concepts/repo.md

 ---
 # metadata #
 title: Repository
-description: Learn about the concept of a repository in Pachyderm.
+description: Learn about the concept of a repository in MLDM.
 glossaryDefinition: A top-level data object inside MLDM that behaves as a location where data is stored.
 date:
 # taxonomy #